drpatrik/yammc/README.md

         Still plenty of work.
 Next major update might include:

-        - new animation for passing time
+        - new animation for passing time (fuse)
         - delta update instead of xx frame / s
         - Wiggle potential matches if player is idle
+        - Animation when times up
+        - Use Catch instead of gtest

-        The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and C++11 compliant compiler.
+        The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and a C++11 compliant compiler.
         The test suit requires gtest.
 I might use some C++14 features but I have done my best to removed them in the latest update.